perty/aoc23/README.md

 The first part was solved by Github Copilot after a few iterations of the example where I just told it that it was wrong.
 When it succeeded, the real input was solved as well.

+The second part, it could not solve without my help.
+Initially, I just fed back that it was wrong, but it failed to make any progress.
+I broke down the problem into smaller parts, and then it could solve it.
+I was worried that using a set to avoid duplicates could be a problem, but it was not.